Renzo Gobbo: Coaching

 In 1996, he became coach of amateur team Sondrio.
 In 1998, he signed for Canzese, a Prima Categoria club which he led to two consecutive promotions up to Eccellenza.
 In 2001, he obtained the coaching license with a top grade of 110/110.
 After a short spell at Serie D team Usmate, which he did not manage to save from relegation, Gobbo was appointed coach of Serie C2 club Pro Vercelli in November 2002, and saved the team from relegation.
 In April 2004 he was appointed by Carrarese, another Serie C2 team in danger of relegation, which he saved too.
 He coached Carrarese also in 2004–2005, missing a spot in the promotion playoffs.
 He was fired in 2005, after the fifth matchday.

 In 2006, after having been considered for the Kazakhstan national football team managing position, he became assistant coach of Francesco Guidolin at Serie A club U.S. Città di Palermo.
-On April 23, 2007, Renzo Gobbo was appointed as caretaker alongside Rosario Pergolizzi following the dismissal of Guidolin.
+On 23 April 2007 Renzo Gobbo was appointed as caretaker alongside Rosario Pergolizzi following the dismissal of Guidolin.
 He however served for only three matches before being sacked himself too, being replaced by his predecessor Guidolin and moved back to his previous assistantship position alongside him.
 He was then confirmed as assistant coach after Stefano Colantuono's signing as new head coach, being later fired on late November together with Colantuono and the whole technical staff.

-On December 8, 2008, he was appointed as new head coach of Lega Pro Seconda Divisione club Montichiari.
+On 8 December 2008 he was appointed as new head coach of Lega Pro Seconda Divisione club Montichiari.
 A relegation to Serie D under his tenure was followed by a prompt return into professionalism in 2009–10 as league champions.

 In July 2010 Gobbo was announced as new head coach of Lega Pro Prima Divisione club Ternana.
 On 12 October 2010 he was sacked.

-Since 28 February to 19 March 2012 he was the coach of Sambonifacese.
+From 28 February to 19 March 2012 he was the coach of Sambonifacese.